 - Debt-to-Income (DTI) - Personal income qualification metric

-- Loan entity - Investment property loan structures
+- Loan - Investment property loan structures